phreda4/r3d4/README.md

 # r3 programming language

-r3 is a concatenative language of the forth family, more precisely it takes elements of ColorForth, the colors that have the words internally are encoded by a prefix, in r3 this prefix is explicit.
+r3 is a concatenative language of the forth family, more precisely it takes elements of ColorForth.
+Word colors are encoded by a prefix: in r3 this prefix is explicit.

-This repository has a windows (r3.exe) and a linux version (r3lin)
+This repository has a windows (r3.exe) and a linux version (r3lin).
+There are first versions for the web (emscripten) and the Raspberry Pi.

-Remember "chmod +x ./r3lin" to make the file executable in Linux.
+For Linux, remember the command "chmod +x ./r3lin" to make the file executable.

 ## How the language works

-WORD is defined as a sequence of letters separated by spaces, there are three exceptions to improve the expressiveness of the language that are seen later
+A WORD is defined as a sequence of letters separated by spaces, there are three exceptions to improve the expressiveness of the language that are seen later.

 Each word can be a number or is searched in the DICTIONARY.

-If it is a valid number, in decimal, binary (%), hexa ($) or fixed point (0.1) this value is pushed to DATA STACK.
+If it is a valid number, in decimal, binary (%), hexa ($) or fixed point (0.1) its value is pushed to DATA STACK.

 Like all FORTH, the DATA STACK is the memory structure used to perform intermediate calculations and pass parameters between words.